replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Fixes versions ordering on the [version history](/enterprise/updating-apps#update-an-application-in-the-admin-console) page in [Helm managed mode (Alpha)](/vendor/helm-install).
 * Fixes an issue that cause the [help_text](/reference/custom-resource-config#help_text) property of config items to be ignored.
 * Fix the display of node statistics in the [Cluster Management](https://docs.replicated.com/vendor/tutorial-ha-cluster-deploying#adding-remaining-nodes-to-cluster) tab.
+* Fixes an issue where legacy encryption keys were not being loaded properly during snapshot restores.
+* Fixes an issue where snapshots would fail if a wildcard (`"*"`) was listed in the `additionalNamespaces` of an Application manifest.

 ## 1.78.0